hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_app_mysql_association.html.markdown

 * `name` - (Required) Specifies the name of the Spring Cloud Application Association.
 Changing this forces a new resource to be created.

-* `spring_cloud_app_id` - (Required) Specifies the Spring Cloud Application resource ID in which the Association is created.
+* `spring_cloud_app_id` - (Required) Specifies the ID of the Spring Cloud Application where this Association is created.
 Changing this forces a new resource to be created.

-* `mysql_server_id` - (Required) Specifies the Mysql Server resource ID.
+* `mysql_server_id` - (Required) Specifies the ID of the MySQL Server.
 Changing this forces a new resource to be created.

-* `database_name` - (Required) Specifies the Mysql Database name.
+* `database_name` - (Required) Specifies the name of the MySQL Database which the Spring Cloud App should be associated with.

-* `username` - (Required) Specifies the username when connecting to Mysql Database.
+* `username` - (Required) Specifies the username which should be used when connecting to the MySQL Database from the Spring Cloud App.

-* `password` - (Required) Specifies the password when connecting to Mysql Database.
+* `password` - (Required) Specifies the password which should be used when connecting to the MySQL Database from the Spring Cloud App.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The ID of the Spring Cloud Application Mysql Association.
+* `id` - The ID of the Spring Cloud Application MySQL Association.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Spring Cloud Application Mysql Association.
+* `create` - (Defaults to 30 minutes) Used when creating the Spring Cloud Application MySQL Association.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Spring Cloud Application Mysql Association.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Spring Cloud Application MySQL Association.
-* `update` - (Defaults to 30 minutes) Used when updating the Spring Cloud Application Mysql Association.
+* `update` - (Defaults to 30 minutes) Used when updating the Spring Cloud Application MySQL Association.
-* `delete` - (Defaults to 30 minutes) Used when deleting the Spring Cloud Application Mysql Association.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Spring Cloud Application MySQL Association.

 ## Import

-Spring Cloud Application Mysql Association can be imported using the `resource id`, e.g.
+Spring Cloud Application MySQL Association can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_spring_cloud_app_mysql_association.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/resourcegroup1/providers/Microsoft.AppPlatform/Spring/service1/apps/app1/bindings/bind1